slugovoy/Employee-Directory/README.md

 # Employee-Directory

-React-Weather-App is an application  that gives the  user weather information based on his/her input.
+Employee-Directory is an application  that gives the  user ability to view employee directory, sort them and filter through them.

 Checkout the [Deployed app here](https://loving-elion-8ee0ea.netlify.app/).